 Using language effectively—reading deeply and writing clearly—are skills developed by a major in English Studies and are necessary and valuable for a wide range of careers.
 As you read historical and contemporary literary texts, you'll reflect upon global issues and consider connections across disciplines.
 You can learn about the value of writing to public debate and civic life through courses like Writing for Social Change.
-As a Writing Center tutor and as a writer or editor for the award-winning student newspaper The Chronicle, student humor magazine The Kindling and student literary magazine North Central Review, you'll gain valuable practical experience.
+As a Writing Center tutor and as a writer or editor for the award-winning student newspaper The Chronicle, student humor magazine The Kindling and student literary magazine 30 N., you'll gain valuable practical experience.
 And you'll top it off by collecting and reflecting upon your best work in a senior portfolio class.

 You can also:

 - Earn an optional upper level concentration in writing or literature.

 - Work toward your teaching license by also majoring in secondary education.

 - Gain practical experience in student-run publications (newspaper, humor magazine, journal of creative writing).